matloff/TidyverseSkeptic/README.md

 skills, as they make the most errors.
 Thus the example here is of high importance.

-The R package **janeaustenr** brings in full corpuses of six novels by that author:
+The R package **janeaustenr** brings in full corpuses of six Austen novels:

 ``` r